-Contribute and provide outcomes data to the WIOA system through strategies for collecting and reporting varied program reporting requirements.
+• Contribute and provide outcomes data to the WIOA system through strategies for collecting and reporting varied program reporting requirements.

-The Prince George's County Workforce Development Board WIOA partner fair was held on May 12, 2017, with additional fairs planned in the future to keep partners engaged and jobseekers aware of resources.
-During the first session, information about programs and services was provided by the partners.
-This included information on eligibility, data collection, and reporting requirements.
+The Prince George's WIOA partner fair was held on May 12, 2017, and a second is planned for 2019.
+During this session, information about programs and services was provided by the partners.
+This included information on eligibility, data collection and reporting requirements.
 Data sharing between the WIOA partners has been a topic of discussion in the One Stop Committee meetings consistently.

-C. A description of the LDSS representation on the Local Board to ensure that TANF expectations, roles, and responsibilities are addressed in the Local Area.
+(C) A description of the LDSS representation on the Local Board to ensure that TANF expectations, roles, and responsibilities are addressed in the Local Area.

-For over a decade, the WDB has had DSS representation on the Local Board.
-The individual has always been the DSS Director and works closely with the Prince George's County Public Workforce System operations and has been a part of multiple committees.
+For over a decade the WDB has had DSS representation on the Local Board.
+The individual has always been the DSS Director and works closely within the Prince George's County Public Workforce System operations and has been a part of the multiple committees.
 The DSS member has been involved in the establishment of the One Stop Memorandum of Understanding and other related responsibilities.
 The membership of the DSS Director on the WDB led to the early integration of DSS into the Prince George's County Public Workforce System.

-D. Provide a description of what strategies the Local Board employs to support TANF recipients in accessing skills and credentialing, life management skills, and employment to improve the financial status of those exiting the TANF program.
+(D) Provide a description of what strategies the Local Board employs to support TANF recipients in accessing skills and credentialing, life management skills, and employment to improve the financial status of those exiting the TANF program.

-The WDB has the Prince George's County DSS Director as a member of the Board to represent all DSS programs and recipients, including TANF.
+The WDB has the Prince George's County DSS Director as member of the Board to represent all DSS programs and recipients, including TANF.
 The WDB will follow the lead of the DSS WDB Board Member and DSS staff on the WDB standing committees in developing a local workforce system that offers support services and strategies carried out by AJCCN members and AJC partners.
 This is monitored by the One Stop Operator.
 The One Stop Operator ensures that all customers receive skills assessment, access to credential training, critical thinking skills, and assistance with placement in livable wage employment.
 The goal is that livable wage employment will TANF households self-sufficient and no longer in need or eligible for TANF.